WGBH-MLA/AAPB2/app/views/exhibits/latino-empowerment/notes.md

 <a name="126"></a><sup>126</sup> “Images/Imágenes Series: Award Winning Leader in Public Broadcasting,” press release, no date.

-<a name="127"></a><sup>127</sup> American Archive of Public Broadcasting, “Interview with William Q. Sanchéz,” February 25, 2020.
+<a name="127"></a><sup>127</sup> American Archive of Public Broadcasting, “Interview with William Q. Sánchez,” February 25, 2020.

 <a name="128"></a><sup>128</sup> Juan Gonzalez, *Harvest of Empire: A History of Latinos in America* (New York: Penguin Books, 2011), 81.

 <a name="129"></a><sup>129</sup> Library of Congress, “Crossing the Straits,” https://www.loc.gov/teachers/classroommaterials/presentationsandactivities/presentations/immigration/cuban5.html.

-<a name="130"></a><sup>130</sup> Federico Subervi, Joseph Torres, and Daniela Montalvo, *Network Brownout Report 2005: The Portrayal of Latinos & Latino Issues on Network Television News, 2004 with a Retrospect to 1995* (Austin and Washington, DC: National Association of Hispanic Journalists, 2005).
+<a name="130"></a><sup>130</sup> Federico Subervi, Joseph Torres, and Daniela Montalvo, *Network Brownout Report 2005: The Portrayal of Latinos & Latino Issues on Network Television News, 2004 with a Retrospect to 1995* (Austin and Washington, DC: National Association of Hispanic Journalists, 2005), https://nahj.org/wp-content/uploads/2021/01/2005-NAHJ-Network-Brownout-Report.pdf.

 <a name="131"></a><sup>131</sup> Federico Subervi, “Latinos in TV Network News 2008-2014: Still Mostly Invisible and Problematic,” January 2017, https://www.researchgate.net/publication/312577225.